Flag of Vietnam: Historical flags

 In 1947, the name of the Cochinchina government was changed to "Provisional Government of Southern Vietnam" in preparation for a merger with the Provisional Central Government of Vietnam outlined in the Hạ Long Bay agreements between France and Bảo Đại.
 The flag of the State of Vietnam was adopted by Emperor Bảo Đại in 1948.
 The three stripes represented the Quẻ Càn, or Qian trigram.
 Quẻ Càn is the divination sign for heaven.
 On 2 June 1948, Prime Minister of the Provisional Central Government Nguyễn Văn Xuân, signed an ordinance to adopt this flag: "The national emblem is a flag of yellow background, the height of which is equal to two-thirds of its width.
 In the middle of the flag and along its entire width, there are three horizontal red bands.
 Each band has a height equal to one-fifteenth of the width.
 These three red bands are separated from one another by a space of the band's height."
 The flag of the State of Vietnam was later also used by its successor the Republic of Vietnam, commonly known as South Vietnam.

-On 8 June 1969, the National Liberation Front of South Vietnam (Viet Cong) adopted a tricolor flag modelled from that of North Vietnam, which is the red half at the top, the blue half at the bottom, and a yellow star in the center.
-This replaced the yellow flag after the fall of Saigon, and was used until the reunification with North Vietnam on 2 July 1976.
+On 8 June 1969, the National Liberation Front of South Vietnam (Viet Cong) controlled by North Vietnam adopted a tricolor flag modelled from that of North Vietnam, which is the red half at the top, the blue half at the bottom, and a yellow star in the center.
+This replaced the yellow flag after the fall of the Republic of Vietnam, and was used by the Republic of South Vietnam controlled by the North until the official reunification under communism on 2 July 1976.

 On the other hand, in January 2017, San Jose, which has the largest population of Vietnamese emigrants from what was formerly South Vietnam in the United States, banned the Vietnamese flag from being displayed on city flagpoles.
-This was motivated by a 2016 policy adopted by Westminster, California forbidding the display of the flag on city property.
+This was motivated by a 2016 policy adopted by Westminster, California that forbid the display of the flag on city property.
 Nearby Milpitas also banned the flag from municipal display on 5 September 2017.